ericrobskyhuntley/ericrobskyhuntley.github.io/README.md

 ## Astro Config

-Finally, you should modify your `astro.config.mjs` file as follows...
+Finally, you should modify your `astro.config.mts` file as follows...

 ```js
 export default defineConfig({